Unified Communications: A Guide for Small Businesses

 Increased Team Productivity

-Using multiple apps to manage business communications affects focus and eats away time.
+Using multiple apps to manage business communications affects focus and wastes time.
 UC systems solve this problem by providing a single platform to access all communication tools.
 Since it resides in the cloud, employees are not tied to work in a certain location or time because UC systems allow them to work anywhere, anytime.
+With a potential presence in the cloud, unified communications for small business also helps teams without huge IT infrastructures compete.

 Deploying a UC platform offers greater cost savings by eliminating the need to pay for separate apps for texting, instant messaging, and video conferencing.
 UC providers bundle all these tools together for a lower cost, reducing subscription fees.
 Virtual meetings also reduce the need for face-to-face meetings, which helps avoid travel costs and associated expenses for your business.